Anfera/Anfera/README.md

 ---

 ## 🧠 Research Summary
 I work at the intersection of machine learning and remote sensing, developing generative and transformer-based pipelines for LiDAR and hyperspectral data.
-I’ve contributed to industry-scale ML deployments at **Apple** and **Vertex Pharmaceuticals**, and I lead research collaborations with **NASA** and academic partners.
+I’ve contributed to industry-scale ML deployments at **Apple** and **Vertex Pharmaceuticals**, and I lead research collaborations with **NASA** and academic partners in Poland and Ukraine.
 I enjoy bridging theory and practical implementation, with an emphasis on reproducible research and real-world impact.

 ---